MARTeamWhale/beaked_acoustic_results/README.md

 Scripts for summarizing and formatting results, based on BWD presence table

-1) use render_report_word.r to generate summary report
+1) use render_report_word.R to generate summary report

-2) use format_beaked_results_PACM.r to create a formatted csv for submission to the NOAA PACM
+2) use format_beaked_results_PACM.R to create a formatted csv for submission to the NOAA PACM

+NOTE: input (presence table) must be saved in deployment folder on CetaceanOPPNoise_4; output files will go to same folder